axonivy-market/kafka-connector/kafka-connector-product/README.md

 #### Property blocks and inheritence

 Other than that, the configuration contains property blocks below configuration names.
-For example, the settings contained in the block `kafka-connector.localhost` will be used, when a prodcuer is created with `KafkaService.get().createProducer("localhost")`.
+For example, the settings contained in the block `kafkaConnector.localhost` will be used, when a prodcuer is created with `KafkaService.get().createProducer("localhost")`.

 All settings (except the setting `inherit`) below this this name will be collected into a `Properties` object